material-foundation/material-remixer/README.md

 # material-remixer

 Remixer is a set of cross-platform libraries and protocols to allow live adjustment of apps and prototypes during the development process.
-It is supported on Android, iOS and Web.
+It is supported on Android, iOS, and Web.

 ---